 Unlike other glow in the dark stars that come on large awkward sheets where you don’t know which star to use next my unique glowpatch format is very straight forward to use.
 Each proprietary glowpatch carries the stars in a unique configuration so you simply keep sliding stars direct from the glowpatch onto the ceiling without being concerned which star to take.
 Other than the few larger feature stars which you can pick and place you do not pick the micro stars up or handle them (Too small to handle anyway) you slide them direct to ceiling and press for a second.
 They will glide off the glowpatch with ease that is how I designed the patches to work, see the above video on how to use the glowpatches.

 To install you spread the stars over an 8 to 10SQM area or 80 to 100sq ft.
 Don’t overthink the install just place the stars much thinner over the entire star ceiling area initially and have stars left on each of the two glowpatches.
 Then after viewing the initial stars in the dark room for 15 to 30 minutes see where you want to add a few more and then repeat.
-I have setup the star layout video below to clarify how simple it is to create your star ceiling for best effect.
+I setup the star layout video above to clarify how simple it is to create your star ceiling for best effect.

 I also have free download constellation maps below if you want to setup a few astronomically correct star constellations within your star ceiling.
 If setting up constellations use a mix of sizes from the bright range glowpatch but don’t use too many of these stars as they are critical to be in the random star field as well.